 The fun begins where the asphalt ends on this untamed stretch of Outer Banks shoreline just south of the Virginia border.
 A four-wheel drive vehicle and an adventurous spirit are required to explore this beach community, where there are no paved roads, no hotels or restaurants - not even a snack shop.
 What you’ll find is an uncomplicated, fourteen-mile expanse of wide, sandy beaches, dense maritime forests and marshy soundside coves.
 Home to the wild horses of Currituck County, the extraordinary possibility of catching a glimpse of these unique creatures is practically commonplace.
 Keep in mind, they are wild - do not approach them.
 County ordinance states that you may not come within 50 feet of the horses at any time.
 Feeding, riding and petting a wild horse is prohibited.
 While a wild horse sighting is always an exciting event, please remember to use caution and keep your distance- these are wild animals.

-Actually we do!
+Yes!
 Find great instructional 4x4 videos as well as helpful tips and information for beach driving.
 Click here to view these instructional 4x4 Corolla videos.

 There are no paved roads in the northern Outer Banks beaches—travel is over loose sand roads and actual sand dunes.
 All-wheel drive (AWD) vehicles are not recommended for this area due to low ground clearance and traction concerns—our experience shows that AWD vehicles in this area are problematic at best.
 4x4 vehicles with off-road ground clearance are recommended with reduced air pressure for beach travel.
 Please consult your vehicle manual and manufacturer for specific information.
 Twiddy & Company will not be responsible for vehicle recovery if inappropriate vehicles are used for access to the northern beaches.